Engineering-Research-and-Development/true-connector-basic_data_app_sftp/README.md

 application.proxyPort=8183
 ```

-Reason for this is that this port will be exposed via docker configuration to the outside world, while other port will not, and will be used only internally, between ECC and DataApp services.
+Reason for this is that this port will be exposed via docker configuration to the outside world, while other port will not, and will be used only internally, between ECC and DataApp SFTP services.

 This endpoint also requires basic authorization when sending request.
 Please check [security](#security).